3DCoded/3MS/docs/macros.md

 ```

 ### SYNC_TOOL
-Syncs the specified tool and desyncs all other tools.
+Syncs the specified tool and desyncs all other tools to/from the extruder.

 **Example Usage**